The Family Business Loan

 The family relationship between John, Diane and Katie has shifted a bit as well.
 While they were always close, they are finding that they are now in more adult-adult conversations than parent-child ones.
 Katie will joke with her dad about over-functioning (which is a gentle reminder to him to back off).
 John and Diane will ask Katie to help them manage their anxiety, which alerts Katie that there is a need for communication and accountability without the issue becoming a source of tension.
 Diane is happy that she is out of the middle of the dynamic as Katie and John are dealing more directly with each other on both a business basis and a father-daughter basis.

-While not every situation will have the kind of outcome described here, we have found that the principles and approach expressed in this story often help families make significant progress and decrease the likelihood that funding a business will perpetuate adult dependence.
+While not every situation will have the kind of outcome described here, we have found that the principles and approach expressed in this story often help families make significant progress, which decreases the likelihood that funding a business will perpetuate adult dependence.

 Interest rates for intra-family loans are usually established at or above the published applicable federal rates (AFRs) in effect during the month the loan is made.
 The AFRs are lower than interest rates charged by commercial lenders, making the loan attractive for the borrower.
 The parent-lender will generally have to recognize interest income as payments are made.
 However, there is no income tax if the loan is made to an intentionally defective grantor trust (IDGT) benefiting the child-borrower.3

 The tax risk in any intra-family loan is that the IRS can potentially re-characterize the loan as a gift.
-Should this happen, a late gift tax return would have to be filed and some or all of the parent’s available exemption amount would have to be used.
+Should this happen, a late gift tax return would have to be filed and some or all of the parent’s available exemption amount (which is $12.92 million per parent in 2023) would have to be used.
 If the parents do not have enough available exemption to cover the gift, then gift taxes would be due and penalties and interest would also be calculated from the inception of the gift.
 The parent-lender would be responsible for any resulting gift tax.
-In 2018, the top federal gift tax rate is 40%.
+In 2023, the top federal gift tax rate is 40%.

 The IRS generally examines several factors to determine whether an intra-family promissory note is a bona fide loan, and thus not a gift, including: